Lyxcrit/DA-ESS-FalconSearch/README.md

 1. Access the FalconSearch app from the Splunk Home screen.

-2. Explore the intuitive dashboard and user-friendly interface.

-3. To properly set up the app:
+2. To properly set up the app:

     a.
 Modify the search macros to restrict indexes on the basesearches (by default they are set to index=*).